There are three major stances concerning God, gods, and the supernatural:

 It’s just that it has never been.

-Who created the universe?
+Who created the Universe?

-Most religions provide a supernatural explanation of how the universe came into existence.
-Atheism can have no such explanation.
-Thus, a frequent question is how the world was created in an atheist world view.The short answer is: Atheists do not know how the universe came into existence.
-Each year, science tells us a little more about the birth of the universe, but plenty of things are still unknown.
+The short answer is: Atheists do not know how the Universe came into existence.
+Each year, science tells us a little more about the birth of the Universe, but plenty of things are still unknown.
 We discuss this topic in detail in the Chapter on the Universe.

-If we do not know how the universe came into existence, that does not necessarily mean that it was created by God.
+If we do not know how the Universe came into existence, that does not necessarily mean that it was created by God.
 Just because we do not know the answer, it does not mean that the supernatural answer would be the right one.
 Atheists hold that it is better to admit that “We do not know” rather than to believe in some explanation without scientific evidence.
-In particular, the universe may not have come into existence at all.
+In particular, the Universe may not have come into existence at all.
 It may have always existed.
 Until we have more evidence in these matters, we should just not believe anything.
 This is not just common sense, but an imperative: Only when we admit that we do not know, we will be able to know one day.

 If we abandon the requirement for scientific evidence, then everybody can come up with their own belief.
 This is indeed what happens: There is a plethora of supernatural creation narratives.
 Everyone believes theirs is the right one, while everyone has as little evidence as everyone else.
 This makes such explanations meaningless in atheist eyes.
 We discuss this way of thinking in detail in the Chapter on the God of Gaps.

-Now atheists do not know the origin of the universe.
+Now atheists do not know the origin of the Universe.
 Believers do not know the origin of God.
 Does this not put atheists and believers on equal terms?
 It actually does not: We know for sure that the world exists, and thus it makes sense to search for its origin.
 The same cannot be said of God.
 Thus, atheists are one step ahead of the believer, because they know at least that their object of study exists.
-Believers, in contrast, basically try to solve one mystery by an even bigger mystery.
+Believers, in contrast, basically try to solve one mystery by an even bigger mystery16.

-I don’t know where the universe came from.
+I don’t know where the Universe came from.

 But I can tell you it was not created in 7 days.